 Dixon Motorcycle Accident Attorney

 California is one of the states with the most motorcycle accidents.
 In 2013, nearly 12,000 riders were involved in a motorcycle accident that resulted in 480 deaths.
-Gaining an understanding of motorcycle accident statistics is an excellent way to address the increasing number of crashes that happen every year.Motorcycle Accident Statistics in California
+Gaining an understanding of motorcycle accident statistics is an excellent way to address the increasing number of crashes every year.Motorcycle Accident Statistics in California

 - Drivers 25 to 34 years of age are most likely to be involved in a motorcycle crash.